AaravKhanduja/python_password_checker/README.md

  _python3 main.py {input password to check if compromised}_

- '''The code will successfully compile and tell you how many times the password was found and whether you should change your password
+ The code will successfully compile and tell you how many times the password was found and whether you should change your password

- This is the most secure way to check if your password has been leaked'''
+ This is the most secure way to check if your password has been leaked